São Paulo FC: 2005–2009: Three Brazilian Championships, Libertadores and FIFA Club World Cup

 In 2005, with Leão as the club's manager, São Paulo won the Paulista Championship.
 Leão, however, would soon leave the club with Paulo Autuori, former manager of the Peru national team, hired to replace him.
 São Paulo won the Libertadores Cup for the third time, beating another Brazilian side, Atlético Paranaense, in the final.
 Atlético switched the first leg of the final to Estádio Beira-Rio, Porto Alegre, their own ground not having sufficient capacity for a final, and the match ended in a 1–1 draw.
 In the second leg, at the Morumbi, São Paulo won 4–0 to become the first Brazilian club to win three Copa Libertadores titles.

 In December 2005, São Paulo competed in the FIFA Club World Championship in Japan.
 After beating Saudi Arabia's Al-Ittihad 3–2, they faced European champions Liverpool in the final.
 A 1–0 victory over the English team gave São Paulo its third intercontinental title.
 The single goal was scored by Mineiro in the first half of the match.
 Other players in that year's squad included centre-back Diego Lugano, full-back Cicinho, forward Amoroso, and the record-breaking goalkeeper Rogério Ceni, who was selected Man of the Match at the FIFA Club World Championship title match, as well as the tournament's MVP.

-Tribute received from the Paulista Football Federation and President Lula for winning the first FIFA Club World Cup.
+Tribute received from the Paulista Football Federation and President Lula for winning their first FIFA Club World Cup.